-A SMSF should have a main operating bank account.
+An SMSF should have a main operating bank account.

 Some SMSF bank accounts offer online access only.
 This can be a problem if the SMSF Trustees want to deposit a cheque in the SMSF bank account.
-Popular bank accounts for SMSF’s are Macquarie CMA (our preference), U Bank , Rabo Direct Bank and the big 4 banks.
+Popular bank accounts for SMSFs are Macquarie CMA (our preference), U Bank , Rabo Direct Bank and the big 4 banks.

 When rolling over funds from a retail fund to a SMSF, the retail funds only give paper cheques.
 No retail fund offers electronic transfers.
-It is therefore important to have an account that accommodates manual cheque deposits.
+It is, therefore, important to have an account that accommodates manual cheque deposits.

 SMSF Investment account or Term deposit

 Retail funds generally pay a low interest rate for cash holdings.
-With a SMSF you can choose any bank for the SMSF fixed term deposits.
+With an SMSF you can choose any bank for the SMSF fixed term deposits.
 Interest rates are currently around 3%.
 The advantages of a fixed term deposit are:

 - government guaranteed capital & savings

 - generally better interest rates at a bank compared to a retail superannuation fund